Change the Station

-Change the Station is an album by English band A Certain Ratio, released under the acronym ACR in January 1997.
+Change the Station is the seventh studio album by English band A Certain Ratio, released under the acronym ACR in January 1997.
 Released on Rob's Records label, it was the band's first album after a five-year hiatus, since 1992's Up in Downsville.

 The album finds the band working from a dance-pop and ambient music foundation, with elements from Madchester funk and ambient house.
 The record also features vocals from singers Denise Johnson and Lorna Bailey.

 Critical reception

 AllMusic senior critic Stephen Thomas Erlewine thought that the record "finds A Certain Ratio in top form."
 Erlewine also praised Johnson and Bailey's vocals, writing that their "soulful singing gives the songs dimension, helping make Change the Station a genuine return to form."